Data ethics: 5 golden principles for responsible AI

 Conclusion

 Although some scientists think differently and want to teach AI engines ethical values, you can’t leave ethics up to a computer.
 People of flesh and blood will have to look out for the ethical use of algorithms and make sure that they benefit society.
-One thing is certain: organizations that develop AI applications based on the principle of ethics by design enjoy higher approval ratings, because they’re more likely to be trusted by customers, which translated into higher profits.
+One thing is certain: organizations that develop AI applications based on the principle of ethics by design enjoy higher approval ratings because they’re more likely to be trusted by customers, which translates into higher profits.

 A selection of our customers

-Become a customer with us now
+Become a customer now

 Do you also want to become a customer of ours?
 We are happy to help you with data-driven working or other things that will make you smarter.

-Photo Daan van Beek - Business PartnerDAAN VAN BEEK MScBusiness Partner
+Photo Daan van Beek - Managing DirectorDAAN VAN BEEK MScManaging Director

 Contact me directly